Daniel-KM/Omeka-S-module-Next/README.md

 Uncompress files and rename module folder `Next`.
 Then install it like any other Omeka module and follow the config instructions.

-See general end user documentation for [Installing a module].
+See general end user documentation for [installing a module].

 TODO